CCN-Support/CCN_Wiki/docs/source/mri.rst

 ^^^^^^^^^^^^^^^^
 Once you have a workable protocol, you will need to run through it in its entirety.
 CCN has phantoms available for this purpose.
 Please reach out to CCN staff for phantom scanning with tech assistance.
 Even if scanning independently with an experienced team, please still keep CCN notified (especially if you will be needing a phantom other than the standard Siemens bottle).

-Each new project is permitted two free scan sessions with a human phantom for the sole purpose of ensuring that the full setup is functional.
-The group is responsible for recruiting their own test participant, whose images cannot be used as publishable data, and who must still undergo safety screening despite not being included as a real study participant.
+Each new project is permitted two free sessions with a test participant (‘human phantom’) solely to verify that the full setup works.
+The lab is responsible for recruiting the test participant and screening them for safety, as if they were any other participant.
+Images from these sessions cannot be used as publishable data.

 All such scans must be booked with free Development/Practice time, assigned by CCN personnel.

 Running a Participant Scan
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-**5.5.1**  Infection Control
+**6.4.1**  Infection Control
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Please make sure the participant completes the `Pre-Appointment Illness Screening Form <https://drive.google.com/file/d/1kXsq_b25apk08NTTJ82GWX4adjsyz_iq/view?usp=sharing/>`_ before arriving at UCLA.
-You should administer this form either the night before or the morning of their scan appointment.
-Many other researchers, staff, research subjects, and family members come through CCN, meaning we need to minimize the potential for unknown infections floating around the Center.
-If your participant fails to clear the illness screening, please reschedule their appointment.
+Administer the `Pre-Appointment Illness Screening Form <https://drive.google.com/file/d/1kXsq_b25apk08NTTJ82GWX4adjsyz_iq/view?usp=sharing/>`_ the night before or the morning of the scan, prior to the participant's arrival at UCLA.
+If the participant does not clear the screening, reschedule the appointment.
+This helps protect everyone, researchers and participant populations alike, who comes through the Center.

 Past guidance for infection control policies can be found `here <https://drive.google.com/file/d/18CiRxYb4VmBn4z3tE7jADcGV5wBg4-xb/view?usp=sharing>`_.
 This is archived to document the policy changes that were implemented to safely navigate the COVID-19 restrictions.
 Most policies described within no longer apply, but some (e.g., handwashing upon arrival at the Center) were retained.

-**5.5.2**  Participant Arrival
+**6.4.2**  Participant Arrival
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Please make sure that your study participants have a direct contact readily on hand and that lab personnel will be available to respond promptly to calls, texts, and emails as the scheduled appointement time approaches.
+*Your Participants*:

-If a participant arrives early and you are part of their research team, make sure someone is available to communicate with the person and help give directions in case they are having trouble finding the suite.
-Once they are at C7-439, direct them to wait on the bench right outside CCN until lab personnel meets them and brings them inside.
-Generally, study participants should not be sitting in the CCN lobby unattended.
-This increases the risk of their wandering into restricted spaces or seeing information from other labs working in the area that they should not be privy to.
+Give participants a direct lab contact and ensure someone is available to coordinate promptly, provide directions, and meet early arrivals as the appointment time approaches.
+Ask participants to wait on the bench outside C7-439 until lab personnel escorts them inside.
+Do not leave participants unattended in the CCN lobby, where they could enter restricted areas or be exposed to other labs' information and activities.

+Your lab is responsible for meeting your participants.
+Do not rely on CCN staff to let them in and answer their questions.

+*Unexpected Arrivals*

-If you are in CCN and someone unexpectedly rings the doorbell saying they are here for a scan, it is up to you if you have the time to ask questions and help them get in touch with their research contact.
-Regardless, you should still ask them to wait on the bench outside CCN.
+If you are in CCN and someone unexpectedly rings the doorbell asking to be let in, request that they wait on the bench outside.
+If you have time, help them contact their research team.
+Admit only expected participants, certified labmates you recognize, and people explicitly authorized by CCN (e.g., helium tech).

 Do NOT let someone in just because they claim to be here for research.
 The presence of the powerful magnet means that access should be highly controlled.
-You should only let in participants you are expecting, your certified labmates that you recognize, and people explicitly permitted by CCN (e.g., helium refill tech).

-Do NOT rely on CCN staff to let your participant in if they arrive early.
-CCN admins are in and out of the suite, scanner room, and equipment room all day and may not hear the doorbell.
-Moreover, they are not responsible for standing at the door with your participant and investing time to figure out who they are supposed to be meeting.

-**5.5.3**  Scan Start & End Time
+**6.4.3**  Scan Start & End Time
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All scans are expected to start and end promptly at the scheduled time.
-Start and stop time includes setup and cleanup, meaning users must build this into their scanner scheduling (i.e., the lab must have the scanner ready for next group, not just starting to clean up, by the scheduled end time).
+All scans are expected to start and end punctually at the scheduled time.
+Your reserved time includes setup and cleanup.
+Start promptly and leave the scanner ready for the next group by your scheduled end time (i.e., do not start cleaning up only when your scheduled end time arrives).

 All users have the right to start their scan on time, no questions asked.